microsoft/showwhy/DEVELOPING.md

 # Developing ShowWhy

 ShowWhy is a multi-language monorepo consisting of Python backend services in the `python/` folder and JavaScript packages in the `javascript/` directory.
 Our JavaScript packages use [`yarn`](https://yarnpkg.com/) for dependency management and monorepo orchestration.
 Our backend uses `poetry` for dependency management scripting.

 Because there are a few moving parts in this system, especially in the backend, we use `docker compose` day-to-day to start up the system.
 Some developers run the frontend and backend with docker `docker compose up` and some just run the backend in docker compose and use yarn directly for running the frontend.

 ## Prerequisite Software

 **ShowWhy does not currently work with Apple silicon.
 This is because of issues in transitive dependencies, primarily TensorFlow.**

+**For windows, WSL is required**

 - [Docker](https://docs.docker.com/get-docker/)
 - [Node 16.x](https://nodejs.org)